What Is The Empty Chair Technique In Gestalt Therapy For Mental Health?

 Therapy can be healing and teach you coping techniques

-What is the empty chair technique?
+What is the empty chair technique in gestalt therapy for mental health?

 The empty chair technique is a talk therapy exercise commonly used in Gestalt therapy.
 It is designed to allow you to express your thoughts and feelings as if you were talking to a specific person but in a safe, neutral environment.